workingAbhi/Abhishek-s-Zeotap-Assignment/README.md

 2. **Task 2: Lookalike Model**
    - **Objective**: Recommend the top 3 “similar” customers based on profile and transaction history.
    - **Deliverables**: `Lookalike.ipynb` (model code), `Lookalike.csv` (results for C0001–C0020).
+   - **Saving Lookalike.csv**: As the assignment specifies : Form a “Lookalike.csv” which has just one map: Map<cust_id, List<cust_id, score>>.
+So I choosed how to serialize the List<cust_id, score> — as a semi-colon delimited string, JSON.

 3. **Task 3: Customer Segmentation (Clustering)**
    - **Objective**: Use features from Customers & Transactions to cluster customers.
 Evaluate with the **Davies-Bouldin Index** and visualize clusters.